 }

-Rust also has another kind of comment, documentation comments, which we’ll discuss in the “Publishing a Crate to Crates.io” section of Chapter 14.
+Rust also has another kind of comment, documentation comments, which we’ll discuss in “Publishing a Crate to Crates.io” on page XX.

 Control Flow

-The ability to run some code depending on if a condition is true, or run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
+The ability to run some code depending on whether a condition is true and to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
 The most common constructs that let you control the flow of execution of Rust code are if expressions and loops.

 if Expressions